 It may be of interest to you or your child to have a developmental check, an IQ test, and/or an MRI brain scan.
 If there are findings from either visit that need to be discussed or addressed, a member of the consultant team will meet with the family and refer them to the appropriate services if necessary.

-1 hour for the MRI brain (20 minutes scanning time).
+1 hour for the MRI brain (20 minutes scanning time) which will take place in the Cork University Hospital.

 The results of this study will be published in academic journals and presented at scientific meetings.
 You will never be identified individually during these presentations or any reports or publications.
 To ensure confidentiality, the data generated during this study is coded with a unique Study ID Number that will be allocated once your child is recruited to the study.